From the Desk of Bill Gavin Billboard Contributing Editor

 OBJECTIVITY: A manager may he coldly analytical about such things as overhead, taxes and profits, but he is often apt to let his own personal tastes get in the way of good programming judgment.
 He forgets that the music that he, his family and friends enjoy is not necessarily the music most preferred by most radio listeners.
 A careful study of ratings, as influenced by various programming patterns, offers the only safe guide on this thorny path.

 OPEN-MINDEDNESS: We need to look back only a few years to remind ourselves how radio continues to change.
 New ideas bring new successes.
 New ideas are not necessarily good ideas, and they frequently fall short of their goal.
-No capable manager will try out every new idea brought to him. but he will at least he ready to explore its possibilities.
+No capable managerwill try out every new idea brought to him. but he will at least he ready to explore its possibilities.
 There are few surer methods of failing in radio management than a stubborn adherence to the past.

 CONVICTION: Some managers embark on a new program policy with obvious reluctance.
 Their doubts and cars are contagious.
 The entire staff is infected by uncertainty.
-When program planning lacks directions and
+When program planning lacks directions and When a manager finds it necessary to submerge his own personal tastes in order to follow objective logic, he should keep his feelings to himself.

 COURAGE: A conservative station that switches to a top pop music policy is bound to become the target of adverse criticism.
 Listeners will protest.
 Local newspaper columnists will poke ridicule.
 The manager’s golfing cronies will express their objections.
 Every manager who takes his station into the pop music field for the first time should expect such abuse and be prepared to discount it.
 Eventual gains in ratings and revenue will be sufficient rebuttal for the critics.